Learn to run with less effort and stay injury free with ChiRunning® with UK's first Chi Running Instructor since 2007.

 Chi Running® is helping thousands of runners to approach running in a healthier way.

 Combining the principles of T'ai Chi with the power and energy of running, it is simply revolutionising the sport of running.
-Build great posture, strengthen your core and establish intelligent movement habits.
+Build great postural alignment, strengthen your core and establish intelligent movement habits.

 If you are new to running, coming back from injury, want to run with less effort and prolong your running life, then ChiRunning® is for you.